ES-Merging: Biological MLLM Merging via Embedding Space Signals

 \subsection{Instance-varying Interaction Prediction~}

 We first evaluate on instance-varying cross-modal interaction tasks, where the target counterpart changes across instances and the model should generalize across diverse cross-modal pairs.

-\paragraph{Datasets} We consider two instance-varying cross-modal interaction settings: molecule-protein interaction and molecule-cell interaction.
+\paragraph{Datasets} We consider two instance-varying cross-modal interaction settings: molecule-protein and molecule-cell interactions.
 For molecule-protein interaction, the task is to predict whether a given molecule interacts with a given protein, including BindingDB, BioSNAP, and Human~\citep{psichic}.
-For molecule-cell interaction, the task is to predict the effect of a molecule on a given cell, including DrugComb~\citep{drugcomb} and GDSC2~\citep{gdsc2}.
-In both settings, the molecule, protein, and cell counterpart changes for each instance, requiring the model to generalize across diverse cross-modal combinations rather than relying on a fixed target identity.
+For molecule-cell interaction, the task is to predict the effect of molecules on a given cell, including DrugComb~\citep{drugcomb} and GDSC2~\citep{gdsc2}.
+In both settings, the molecule, protein, and cell counterpart changes for each instance, requiring the model to generalize across diverse cross-modal combinations rather than relying on a fixed target.
 We provide the detailed explanation of datasets in Appendix~\ref{sec:data_details}.

-\paragraph{Results} As shown in Table~\ref{tab:general_interaction_prediction}, ES-Merging consistently outperforms the merging baselines, suggesting that ES-Merging more effectively integrates complementary cross-modal knowledge from modality-specialized MLLMs and thus leading to stronger generalization when the interaction counterpart varies across instances.
-Notably, ES-Merging outperforms the task-specific finetuned model (Avg.
-Merging + FT) on the molecule-protein interaction tasks and shows comparable performance on the molecule-cell interaction tasks, indicating that ES-merging can enhance the cross-modal reasoning without further downstream finetuning.
-This superior performance of ES-Merging comes from preserving the reasoning capabilities of specialized MLLMs as shown in Table~\ref{tab:case_study_mpi} and \ref{tab:case_study_cell} in Appendix.
-In contrast, task-specific fine-tuning tends to diminish these reasoning capabilities and can even degrade performance, particularly on the molecule-protein interaction tasks.
-On the other hand, existing merging baselines such as EMR-Merging often exhibit substantial instability across datasets, showing a degraded performance on DrugComb.
-This implies that simple parameter space heuristics are insufficient for reliably combining heterogeneous multimodal experts, supporting that ES-Merging provides a more robust integration of modality-specific knowledge and behaviors from the input-aware embedding space signals.
+\paragraph{Results} As shown in Table~\ref{tab:general_interaction_prediction}, ES-Merging consistently outperforms parameter-signal-based merging baselines, suggesting that ES-Merging effectively integrates complementary cross-modal knowledge from modality-specialized MLLMs and thus leading to stronger generalization when the interaction counterpart varies across instances.
+Interestingly, ES-Merging outperforms the task-specific finetuned model (Avg.
+Merging + FT) on the molecule-protein interaction tasks and shows comparable performance on the molecule-cell interaction tasks, indicating that ES-merging can enhance cross-modal reasoning without further downstream finetuning.
+On the other hand, existing merging baselines such as EMR-Merging or RobustMerge often exhibit instability across datasets.
+These results imply that input-blind parameter space heuristics are insufficient for reliably combining heterogeneous multimodal specialization, supporting that ES-Merging provides a more robust integration of modality-specific knowledge and behaviors from the input-aware embedding space signals.